 Course Name/Description Prerequisite Units Environmental Science is designed as an integrated and global approach to science and technology.
 The concepts in this course focus on the links between living things, their surroundings, and the total environment of the planet.
 The scientific principles and related technology will assist the student in understanding the relationships between local, national, and global environmental issues.
 The intent of the course is to help individuals become informed, get involved, and care for one's self and the environment.
-TR and 9 th Grade Placement Chart 1.0 Biology is a required course in which the students will learn and understand biological functions and systems on the cellular, genetic, evolutionary, systematic, and ecological levels.
-Students will also be able to implement applications of biological processes to everyday situations.
-This course meets the graduation requirement of 1 unit of biology.
-TR and 9th Grade Placement Chart 1.0 Honors Biology is an accelerated course designed for students interested in pursuing advanced sciences or careers in the science or engineering fields.
+9 th Grade Placement Chart 1.0 Honors Biology is an accelerated course designed for students interested in pursuing advanced sciences or careers in the science or engineering fields.
 Students will learn and understand biological processes that occur on the molecular, cellular, systemic, and environmental levels.
 Students will also be able to implement applications of biological processes to everyday situations.
-TR and 9 th Grade Placement Chart 1.0 EOC (earns 0.5 quality point)
+9 th Grade Placement Chart 1.0 EOC (earns 0.5 GPA quality point)